besok/json-generator/README.md

             - const with val

 - list :
     - sequence : usize
-    -. randomStr: usize - len of record
+    - random_str: usize - len of record
-    -. randomInt : start and stop usize
+    - random_int : start and stop usize
-    -. randomStrFromFile : path to the file , delimiter
+    -. random_str_from_file : path to the file , delimiter
-    -. randomIntFromFile : path to the file , delimiter
+    -. random_int_from_file : path to the file , delimiter
-    -. randomStrFromList : list of strings
+    -. random_str_from_list : list of strings
-    -. randomIntFromList : list of integers
+    -. random_int_from_list : list of integers
     -. array : function , size
-    - constStr : string
-    - constInt : i64
     - uuid
-    - currentDateTame : string with format
+    - current_date_time : string with format